 7. What is in Bocas Town and best way to get around?

 We do not recommend bringing a vehicle to the island.
 Within a short walk of our hotel is a bank ATM, pharmacy, small American style grocery store and convenience stores.
 Our reception is pleased to call for a taxi or a water taxi should you wish to visit the other islands.
-Please refer to our Area Maps for an overview of the area.

 8. What currency is used and are credit cards accepted?